AtlasGeek7/AtlasGeek7.github.io/_posts/2020-04-28-my_first_ruby_on_rails_app.markdown

 ![](https://drive.google.com/uc?export=view&id=1G2cnxiJqXQuI_QyfAn_xYag441h7z433)

-The output shows that the application is running on port number 3000 at the address 0.0.0.0.
+The output shows that the application is running on port number 3000.
 This address tells the computer to listen on every available IP address configured on that specific machine; in particular, we can view the application using the special address 127.0.0.1 (localhost).

 That's about it for now...
 Happy coding !!!